leaningtech/cheerp-meta/pages/Exceptions-in-Cheerp.md

 ---
-title: Exceptions (C++ and JS) in Cheerp
+title: Exceptions (C++ and JavaScript) in Cheerp
 ---

-Cheerp supports C++ exceptions, enabled when passing '-fexceptions' to the compiler.
+Cheerp supports C++ exceptions, enabled when passing `-fexceptions` to the compiler.
+Cheerp also supports dealing with JavaScript exceptions, whether catching JavaScript exceptions raised by external JavaScript code, or throwing JavaScript exceptions from C++ code.

-Small clarification to start, there is the logic encoded in the C++ side (than will then be codegenerated as a mix of JavaScript and WebAssembly) and 'external' logic, either as external JavaScript libraries or anyhow included browser side (= not compiled in the same Cheerp project).

-'Internal' exception catched by C++ code
+'Internal' C++ exception caught by C++ code
 ---

+This is the simplest case of using exceptions in Cheerp.
+In this case, your C++ code behaves in the same way that it would do when compiling natively, and any exceptions-enabled C++ code will work out of the box.

+Example:
 ```c++
 #include <iostream>
 using namespace std;